 Genomic research services

 Children's Mercy is dedicated to becoming a leader in pediatric translational research – studies that translate medical research into better ways of treating sick kids.
-This commitment is leading to new breakthroughs in treating, diagnosing and preventing complex childhood diseases, which, in turn, transforms lives of kids in our community and around the world.
+This commitment to translational research is leading to new breakthroughs in treating, diagnosing and preventing complex childhood diseases that, in turn, transform the lives of kids in our community and around the world.

-The different types of sequencing, testing and specimen options which are offered by the Genome Center may be viewed here.
-If interested in collaborating with the Center, please complete a questionnaire.
-The questionnaire will allow our team to evaluate the proposal and our ability to provide assistance.
+The different types of sequencing, testing and specimen options that are offered by the Genomic Medicine Center may be viewed here.
+If interested in a research collaboration with the Center, please contact GenomicsResearchCore@cmh.edu.